Sprinkler Spacing Calculator

 Frequently asked questions

-Why is triangular sprinkler spacing more efficient than a square grid pattern?
+Why is triangular spacing better than square?

-How does wind affect the optimal spacing between sprinkler heads?
+How does pressure affect sprinkler spacing?